 No two-factor authentication

 Take Two-Factor Authentication (2FA).
-Using a WordPress plugin, it can be implemented in minutes.
+Using a WordPress two-factor authentication plugin, it can be implemented in minutes.
 Plus, it drastically reduces the chances of attackers gaining access to your website, even if they’ve stolen user credentials.

 No security hardening and protection